CUNYTechPrep/guides/install-pg-ubuntu.md

 ### Setup your linux user as a DB user

-On Ubuntu, you *may* have to make a postgresql user that matches your Ubuntu username.
+On Ubuntu, you *may* have to make a PostgreSQL user that matches your Ubuntu username.

 Run these commands **ONCE** (replace `UBUNTU_USERNAME` with your own username):